FedeDP/libmodule/README.md

 ## Is there any documentation?

-Right now no. I'm sorry.
+Yes, it is availabe at http://libmodule.readthedocs.io/en/latest/.
-I'm focusing about providing as much features as possible, and the project is under heavy development.
+Please note that I'm currently focusing about providing as much features as possible and the project is under heavy development,
+so documentation can be out of date.
 I promise that as soon as it is stable enough, documentation will be top priority (and provided asap).
-For now you have to rely on my [samples](https://github.com/FedeDP/libmodule/tree/master/Samples).
+You have some nice examples too, check [samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.

 ## Build dep and how to build